cassiusma/satute/README.md

 ---- What is Satute?

 Satute is a Python module to test for branch saturation in a phylogeny.
 In most of cases, a branch is saturated if it is too long, although sometimes the cause is more technical than just branch length.

-Importantly, Satute is highly dependent on IQ-TREE (http://www.iqtree.org), which we assumed the user has installed.
-Let us explain the workflow of Satute.
+Importantly, Satute is highly dependent on IQ-TREE (http://www.iqtree.org), which we assume the user has installed.

 ---- Workflow of Satute (see the image attached)